Frequently Asked Questions

 Yes, the payments made to participants are regarded as income by the IRS.

-Applications will be available on the Department of Health website, ruralhealth.sd.gov, beginning in May 2013.
-You can also request an application from the Office of Rural Health, South Dakota Department of Health, 600 E. Capital Ave., Pierre, SD 57501 or by phone at 605-773-2679.
+Applications are available on the Department of Health website, ruralhealth.sd.gov, beginning May 1.
+You can also request an application from the Office of Rural Health, South Dakota Department of Health, 600 E. Capital Ave., Pierre, SD 57501 or by phone at 605-773-3361.

-Please contact Karen Cudmore, Recruitment Program Coordinator, Office of Rural Health at the above phone number for additional information.
+Please contact Kelsey Hanson, Recruitment Program Coordinator, Office of Rural Health at the above phone number for additional information.